-Cutting into an eggplant to find the center full of seeds is a disappointment because you know the fruit isn’t at its peak of flavor.
+Cutting into an eggplant only to find the center full of seeds is a disappointment because you know the fruit isn’t at its peak of flavor.
 Eggplant seediness is usually due to improper harvesting or harvesting at the wrong time.
 Read on to find out how to avoid bitter, seedy eggplants.

 Why are My Eggplants Seedy?